kmgowda/SBK/README.md

 # Data Store Benchmark Kit [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0) [![Version](https://img.shields.io/badge/release-0.5-blue)](https://github.com/kmgowda/dsb/releases)

-The Data Store Benchmark (DSB) Kit is for the performance benchmarking of any storage system.
-Currently it supports benchmarking of Distriuted storage systems pravega and Kafka streaming storage clusters and in future benchmark of more streaming storage will be added.
-This tool performs the throughput and latency analysis for the multi producers/writers and consumers/readers of pravega. it also validates the end to end latency.
-The write and/or read latencies can be stored in a CSV file for later analysis.
-At the end of the performance benchmarking, this tool outputs the 50th, 75th, 95th , 99th, 99.9th and 99.99th latency percentiles.
+The DSB (Data Store Benchmark Kit) is a software frame-work for the performance benchmarking of any generic both persistent or non-persistent storage systems.
+If you are curious measure the  maximum throughput of your storage device/system, then DSB is the right tool for you.
+The DSB itself a very high-performance benchmark tool too.
+It massively writes the data to storage system.
+This tool supports multi writers and readers.
+This tool also supports End to End latency.

 ### Prerequisites